plapczyn/webrew/README.md

 # Notes

-The usingn color palette here.. http://colorpalettes.net/color-palette-2648/
+Here is the color palette...
+http://colorpalettes.net/color-palette-2648/